tomalbrc/filament/docs/src/usage.md

 Requires [fabric api](https://modrinth.com/mod/fabric-api) and [polymer](https://modrinth.com/mod/polymer) by patbox

-filament loads additional content using datapacks.
+filament mainly loads additional content using datapacks; It also loads any assets from the assets folder in datapacks, if present.

-The datapack file structure should look something like this:
+The datapack structure should look something like this:
 ```
 data/
 |-- <namespace>/